Skip to main content

 You can gauge your team’s workload for any period up to a year, using the date range filter.

-You can also filter your reports by:
+You can also filter your conversations report by:

 • Tag — Review a subset of conversations with certain tags.